 Cloverdale is a very small town located in the state of Indiana.
 With a population of 2,126 people and just one neighborhood, Cloverdale is the 239th largest community in Indiana.

-Cloverdale is a blue-collar town, with 39.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cloverdale is generally considered to be a blue-collar town.
+39.17% of the Cloverdale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cloverdale is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Cloverdale who work in office and administrative support (14.05%), management occupations (6.73%), and food service (5.74%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Cloverdale has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Cloverdale has few renters and college students.
 But the biggest reason it is quieter in Cloverdale than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Cloverdale may be for you.

-As is often the case in a small town, Cloverdale doesn't have a public transportation system that people use for their commute.
+Cloverdale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Cloverdale citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.01% of adults 25 and older in Cloverdale have a college degree.
+The percentage of adults in Cloverdale who are college-educated is close to the national average for all communities of 21.84%: 17.01% of the adults in Cloverdale have a bachelor's degree or advanced degree.

 The per capita income in Cloverdale in 2022 was $25,116, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $100,464 for a family of four.
 However, Cloverdale contains both very wealthy and poor people as well.